rlleshi/phar/README.md

 ## Dataset

 First things first, [here](https://www.womenshealthmag.com/sex-and-love/a19943165/sex-positions-guide/) is a list of definitions of the sex positions used in this project in case there is any confusion. `fondling`, in addition to the meaning of the word, was also thought of as a general placeholder, e.g. when it is unclear what action there is.
-In reality, however, it's ability to be a general placeholder is limited because I only got 48 minutes of data for this action.
+In reality, however, its ability to be a general placeholder is limited because I only got 48 minutes of data for this action.

+The gathered dataset is very inclusive and consists of a variety of recordings such as POV, professionally filmed, amateur, with or without a dedicated camera person, etc. It also includes all kinds of environments, people, and camera angles.
+The problem is probably much easier to solve if only professional recordings with a dedicated camera person are used and hence this was avoided.

 In general, a train/val split of 0.8/0.2 was used for all the datasets.
 The length of the clips in training & validation sets currently is 7 seconds (the main motivation was to include the more ephemeral actions such as `cumshot` or `kissing`).
-In total ~594 videos were annotated with a total of **2674** minutes.
+In total there were around 600 videos amounting to **2674** minutes of footage.
 Check out the [annotation distribution](resources/annotation_distribution(min).json) in time (minutes) for each of the 17 classes for more information.
 The dataset was not perfectly annotated but the number of wrong annotations should be small and hence the drop in performance should be minimal.

 In general, it can be said that this is a small dataset.
 Normally ~44 hours of footage would be enough for 17 actions.
 However, each position has a tremendous variety when it comes to camera perspectives, which makes the recognition task hard if there aren't enough samples.
 This would also mean that we should ideally have the same amount of footage for each different perspective.
 However, labeling the dataset was already very time-consuming and I didn't keep track of this point.

 A HAR model trained on 3D poses might be able solve this camera-perspective problem.
-However, due to the fact that 3D pose estimation is less accurate than 2D pose estimation, and I already noticed problems with the accuracy of the 2D as already discussed, this was not tried (yet).
+However, due to the fact that 3D pose estimation is less accurate than 2D pose estimation, and I already noticed problems with the accuracy of the 2D (see [here](#2d-pose)), this has not been tried (yet).
 Ideally, however, if the dataset is big enough then the camera perspective problem should be naturally solved.

 The dataset is also slightly imbalanced, which actually makes the rgb models slightly biased towards the positions (actions) that have more data.